gvwilson/thirdbit/src/fiction/in-heck/index.md

 How long had the teens known about Sindy's ability?
 Had Special Leaf known?
 Had she ever controlled *his* tech?
-Or anything else?
 What about Dockety and the other bots—did they know about this?

 Growing up in a large family had given Gumption a lot of opportunities to practice playing dumb.
-Maddy wasn't nearly as good at dodging questions, but the only time he tried to take one for her she gave him a glare that would have curdled vinegar.
+Maddy wasn't nearly as good at dodging questions, but the only time he tried to take one for her she gave him a glare that would have curdled milk.
 Yes, they'd known,
 but not that she could do *this*.
 No,